OleksiyRudenko/taxret-ngmd/structure.md

       `/...` vs `../../../...` reference style - serve both http://localhost/ and file:/// patterns
       gh-pages roll-out issue (use redir script in app root)

-small: use local server for development, serving both front and back ends; no build middle+: +build overheads

 **[Back to top](#table-of-contents)**